 - Goal(s) suggest no more than three goals

 - Intervention

-- $\circ$ Task(s)
+- \circ Task(s)

 - Assistance in accessing services (types of assistance)

-- o Service Deliveries
+- Service Deliveries

 - Individuals responsible for the activity (N-MCM, PLWH, other team member, family)

 - Anticipated time for each task

 - PLWH acknowledgment

 The care plan is updated with outcomes and revised or amended in response to changes in access to care and services at a minimum every six (6) months.
 Tasks, types of assistance in accessing services, and services should be updated as they are identified or completed - not at set intervals.
+Discharge plans should have culturally and linguistically appropriate goals.